inthepocket/cookie-though/docs/jekyll/styling.md

   /* The font size of the customize button and permission button labels */
   --ct-button-font-size: 0.8125rem;

-  /* The font used in the app */
+  /* The font and font weight used in the app */
   --ct-primary-font: 'Arial';
+  --ct-primary-font-weight: 400;

-  /* The font used for header description and policy description */
+  /* The font and font weight used for header description and policy description */
   --ct-secondary-font: 'Times';
+  --ct-secondary-font-weight: 400;

   /* The z-index you want the root container to have */
   --ct-z-index: 9999;